WMCX

 WMCX (88.9 FM, The X 88.9) is a New Jersey college radio station with an Alternative Rock format.
 The studios and production facilities are located at Monmouth University in West Long Branch, New Jersey.

 History

 WMCX began broadcasting on 88.1 MHz from Monmouth University on May 2, 1974.
 At 10 watts, the station could only be heard within a radius of 2–3 miles.
-In September 17, 1987, the station moved to 88.9 MHz and increased power to 1,000 watts.
-Today, the station has a broadcast radius of approximately 15 miles in various towns located in Monmouth and Ocean counties in New Jersey.
+In September 17, 1987, the station moved to 88.9 MHz and increased its power to 1,000 watts.
+Today, the station has a broadcast radius of approximately 15 miles, serving towns in Monmouth and Ocean counties in New Jersey.
 The station has more than 500,000 listeners both domestically and internationally thanks largely to the "listen live" streaming radio feature on their official web site.
 This feature enables listeners to tune into the station from anywhere in the world at any time.
-In addition to playing college rock, WMCX is also home to a news department and the only home of Monmouth Football, Basketball, and Baseball games on the radio.
+In addition to its music programming, WMCX also has news department and also airs the college's football, basketball, and baseball games.